helidon-io/helidon-build-tools/helidon-cli-maven-plugin/README.md

    groupId:artifactId:version:goal@executionId
 ```
 A [default executionId](http://maven.apache.org/guides/mini/guide-default-execution-ids.html) will be used if not provided,
-e.g. the default execution id for the `compile` goal is `default-compile`.
+e.g. the default executionId for the `compile` goal is `default-compile`.

 Note that while the version _can_ be declared, it will be ignored since it can only resolve to the plugin configured in the
 current project.